-Borderline personality disorder (BPD) is a serious emotional disease, which mainly focuses on a person's unstable and unpredictable mood swings.
+Borderline personality disorder (BPD) is a serious emotional disease, which is often indicated by someone's unstable and unpredictable mood swings.
 The term "borderline" comes from the evaluation in the 1940's that the disease was on the border between two mental conditions, psychosis and neurosis.
-At present, the understanding is no longer an indication of borderline personality.
+At present, this theory is no longer an indication of borderline personality.

 - 1Extreme fear of being alone and becoming lonely.When a person with BPD feels extreme loneliness and thinks that he or she is neglected, he or she may do things that are inappropriate, like throwing or breaking things due to anger and fear.Advertisement

-- 3Threatening other people who are close to them.A person with BPD may threaten people who are important to them, so that they won't leave him or her.
+- 3Threatening other people who are close to them.A person with BPD may threaten people who are important to them so that they won't leave him or her.

-- 4Committing suicide or self-mutilation.If a person with BPD thinks that he or she is going to be neglected, he or she may commit suicide or mutilate himself or herself.A person with BPD does not want to live alone and if he or she does, there is a big chance that he or she will think of putting an end to his or her life.
+- 4Contemplating being neglected, he or she may commit suicide or mutilate him or herself.A person with BPD does not want to live alone and if he or she does, there is a good chance that he or she will think of putting an end to his or her life.

-- 5Unstable relationships with other people.A person with BPD unpredictably changes his or her mood.
-He or she may become aggressive and easily get angry and irritated.
-This situation makes other people around him or her misunderstand the condition.
-They will think that the person is going insane, and thus they are going to leave him or her.
+- 5Unstable relationships with people.A person with BPD unpredictably changes his or her mood.
+He or she may become aggressive and become irritated and angry easily.
+This situation makes other people around him or her, misunderstand their condition.
+They will become fed up and leave the person, or they'll think the person is going insane.

-- 7Uncontrollable emotions.A person with BPD does not know how to control his or her emotions.
+- 7Uncontrolled emotions.A person with BPD does not know how to control his or her emotions.
 Whatever he or she thinks, he or she will do it on the spot without thinking of the outcome first.

 - 9Serious dissociative symptoms.Sometimes, a person with BPD is delusional and hallucinating.
 He or she may think or utter unusual topics that are not true.
 He or she may be losing connection with reality.

-The above are a few of signs and symptoms of borderline personality disorder.
+The above are just a few signs and symptoms of borderline personality disorder.
 There may be other signs that are relevant to the disorder, but heightened emotions are a major sign that a person may have borderline personality disorder.

-Mental health professionals like psychotherapists may help a person with BPD cope with his or her emotions and thinking.
-A psychotherapist is a big help for a person with a mental disorder, because he or she can help regulate and control unpredictable emotions and mood swings.
-Apart from that, medications can also be helpful in reducing extreme depression.
-Medications may be antidepressants, but these cannot help regulate and control their heightened emotions.
-Self-help is another way of overcoming signs and symptoms of BPD.
-This is often overlooked by some mental health professionals.
+Mental health professionals like psychotherapists may help a person with BPD cope with his or her emotions and destructive thinking.
+A psychotherapist is a big help for a person with a mental disorder because he or she can help regulate and control unpredictable emotions.
+Apart from that, medications can also be helpful in reducing extreme depression and mood swings.
+You may be prescribed antidepressants, but these won't help to regulate and control heightened emotions.
+Self-help is another way of overcoming signs and symptoms of BPD, which is often overlooked by some mental health professionals.
 As a matter of fact, self-help methods can be very effective in combating signs and symptoms.